chase1635321/synth-ai/readme.md

  - Use z3 to alter melodies to fit chords
  - Use z3 to relate note speed and release time
  - ML could generate several note sequences, z3 modulates them to be as similar as possible, still with chord
+ - Use fluid simulators to give melodies/transitions more "flow"

 ### Stage 4: Visuals
 - Transfer to dedicated computer (dell laptop)